brkarcher/brkarcher.github.io/shadow.md

 "We... we acted in justice for Orland.
 The moment was about to pass, and if we failed..."

-"So the Chancellor's life was forfeit on shaky confidence, then?"
+"So the chancellor's life was forfeit on shaky confidence, then?"

 "Firm confidence.
 I know in my heart."